 A whole new series of clues sets Mallory on the second great leg of her journey–to find the Dreaming Tree.
 Using the poem as her guide, Mallory is first united with the secretive gravedigger, Cyrus Jones, who knew Mal’s parents and something of the Dreaming Tree.
 But he’s keeping his own secrets about his fundamental involvement in what happened ten years ago with Mal's parents that led to a conspiracy to keep things hidden, and she is again on her own.
 Her warpath continues as she rages through Brookwood Forest to find the tree and meet her father within it.
 She’ll save him from the Dreaming Tree, where he had gone missing, and when she does he can return and prove to everyone that the events of ten years ago were nothing but a misunderstanding at best–a legacy of lies at worst.

-Mallory’s approach is obscured by obstacle after obstacle as she navigates the parallel worlds.
-As Mallory navigates the forest she is whipped in and out of the Dark Garden, finding its landscape all too familiar, as if a dim, greenly luminous doppelganger of the real world itself.
-Mal discovers the parallel nature of the Dark Garden to the real world, but it’s more than that.
+Mallory’s approach is obscured by obstacle after obstacle as she slips between the parallel worlds.
+As Mallory navigates the forest she is whipped in and out of the Dark Garden, finding its landscape all too familiar--an incomplete mirror of the real world.
+But it’s more than that.
 The Dark Garden is a series of landscapes, with challenging thresholds forming the path to its inner sanctum.
 Past the Phenomenal Reach, inside the Hypnagogue, through test after test, Mallory uncovers the true nature of the Dreaming Tree and how it became the central figure of the mysteries of her family’s past.

 Mallory and her friends must navigate the Dark Garden and overcome its labyrinthine structure to gain access to the inner sanctum, and so to the truth that Mallory has been seeking.
 Her journey has been long and wrought with suffering and confusion, but it has all come down to this.

 What will Mallory find at the heart of the Dark Garden?
 Will she find her father?
 If so, what is the truth that he will reveal?
 Is it what Mallory has fought for?
 What of Animus?
 Of the dangers of the tree’s spreading roots?
 Who is Ava Baker, and what is her connection to the Dreaming Tree?
 What happened ten years ago that set all of this in motion?
-Follow Mallory throughout her great ravaging journey, deep into the lost valley of Brookwood Forest to commune with the Dreaming Tree, and inside its world you will find the answers.
+Mallory's ravaging journey to unravel the truth will answer all these questions, but she'll need help to prepare her for the gravity of what lies ahead.